web-illinois/ilw-spacer/README.md

 This uses the `role="presentation"` attribute to ensure that screen readers and other assistive technology ignores it.
 This should not be in the accessibility tree.

+## Upgrade Instructions

+This is a new component.

 ## External References

 * https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units